Stalag 17 (1953) - full transcript

 to the cavalry.

-Just give me 5 minutes on that couch,
+Just give me five minutes

 The young ones